 Three virtual conference configurations

 Which virtual conference setup makes the most sense depends on your existing video infrastructure and how much time you have to deploy new hardware and platforms.
-We’ve structured this post with these considerations in mind:

 The big advantage of this approach is that you likely already have everything you need: a built-in or external webcam and a corporate YouTube or Facebook account.